 However that’s not the case when it comes to our skin.

-A healthy clear skin requires a water content of 15 to 20% to remain supple and intact, which contributes to plumpness, elasticity, and resiliency.
+A healthy clear skin, requires a water content of 15 to 20% to remain supple and intact, which contributes to plumpness, elasticity, and resilience.

-There are many factors included ageing which can deplete moisture, leaving it severely dehydrated.
+There are many factors involved such as ageing, which can deplete moisture, leaving skin severely dehydrated.

 The overlapping cellular structure of the stratum corneum and lipid content serves as “waterproofing” for your skin, without this it is susceptible to a number of conditions: